A1andNS/Linux_shortcut_maker/README.md

-# deepin_shortcut_maker
+# Linux_shortcut_maker
-This is a script based on Python3 for Deepin Linux to create a shotcut in launcher
+This is a script based on Python3 for Linux to create a shotcut in launcher
 ## Profile

 I have writen a blog about how to create a shotcut in Deepin Linux.
 The way to creat a .desktop file was introduced by me in that blog article named "Desktop File Learning".
 Then I design a script that is based on Python3 to create the .desktop quickly and  conveniently, we can save the step to move the .desktop to the right directory.

-I can use this script to create the shotcut in launcher more quickly.
+I can use this script to create the shotcut in launcher more quickly.I test this in Ubuntu and Deepin Linux

 ## How to use it